benliu5085/EECS738ml-KU/proj2/README.md

 ===== Discussion ==========================================================================
 1) We need a better way to decouple the effect of sequence length on the estiamted probability.
 2) The time complexity of Baum-Welch algorithm is roughly O(N^2*m*T), where N is the number of states, m is the number of words in alphabet and T is the length of the training sequence.
+And profiling shows that my training has O(L^2) time complexity, where L is the number of lines in training set.
 It seems expensive to apply it directly to big data set.
 According to Dr. Kuehnhausen, we could apply the "drop-out" strategy to emission probability to speed the training process, but not implemented now.